An Expected Death

 A Step by Step Guide

-- After the arrangement concludes, the Director will email all neccessary forms to you.
+After the arrangement concludes, the Director will email all necessary forms to you.
 We use an electronic signature program that allows you to easily sign and send them back within minutes.

-- After the arrangement we will begin the filing of the Death Certificate.
+After the arrangement we will begin the filing of the Death Certificate and Disposition Permit.
+Both of these must be secured and approved by the state before any form of disposition can take place.
 We will contact you when it has been approved by the State.
 This process usually takes 3 business days after a death has occurred, however, it can take longer if we are having trouble getting a hold of the signing doctor.
 If this happens we will inform you of the delay.

-- After the Death Certificate has been approved we will schedule the Cremation date and follow-up with you.
+After the Death Certificate has been approved and the Disposition Permit has been obtained we will schedule the Cremation date and follow-up with you.

 The entire process from the time of death to the time the remains are ready to be picked up is about 7-10 business days.